Wasabi vs Horseradish - Differences & Similarities

 Wasabi has cholesterol-lowering activity as well (8).

-Wasabi has been shown to alleviate inflammatory bowel disease.
-This activity is mediated through the effect of the compound 6-MSITC (10).
+According to animal studies, wasabi may improve the gut microbiome and alleviate inflammatory bowel disease symptoms, mediated through the effect of the compound 6-MSITC (5, 10).

 6-MSITC, a compound found in wasabi, has anti-inflammatory and anti-microbial effects (11).

 ITCs extracted from horseradish had anti-fungal effects against some dermal fungi (12).
 This means that ITCs may be potentially used to treat some fungal infections (12).